peregrineshahin/ChessProgrammingWiki/content/Vector_Attacks.md

 ## Superimposed Lookup

-8x8 tables inside 15x15 tables were already proposed by [Mikhail Botvinnik](Mikhail_Botvinnik "Mikhail Botvinnik") as used in [Pioneer](Pioneer "Pioneer") [[3]](#cite_note-3).
+8x8 tables inside 15x15 tables were already proposed by [Mikhail Botvinnik](Mikhail_Botvinnik "Mikhail Botvinnik") as used in [Pioneer](Pioneer "Pioneer") <a id="cite-note-3" href="#cite-ref-3">[3]</a>.
 The table below demonstrates the vector enumeration from a square (here c2) on a 8x8 board, superimposed on the 15x15 array in such a way that the from square (c2) coincides with the central square of the 15x15 array, which is the origin, tail, or base of all displacement vectors.